wallnerryan/pwx-app-catalog/README.md

 --nopx                    (OPTIONAL: Do not install Portworx, just setup EKS) --macos                   (OPTIONAL: Running on macosx, not linux.)

-Provide a px-spec or edit current one for Portworx Customization
+Provide a px-spec or edit current one at px-spec.yaml for Portworx Customization

+To change EKS cluster, edit cluster.yml
 ```

 ## Launch EKS + Portworx